sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/network-layer.md

 Instead, in large networks, [routing protocols](https://en.wikipedia.org/wiki/Routing_protocol) are used by routers to discover optimal routes and set up the routing tables automatically using `dynamic routes`.

 In this unit we will only look at simple static routing.

+Look at [Routing Algorithms](../docs/routing-algorithms.md) to understand how the routing table works.